Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Evaluation

 \subsection{Limitations and Discussion}

 \paragraph{Instance and Task} While our user study provides evidence of better performance of \LLMBased\ over \templateBased, we note that these results were obtained on a single planning task instance of moderate difficulty.
 Although we chose this setup to align with a previous user study in which template-based goal-conflict explanations were found useful, it remains an open question how the proposed architecture would help on a wider range of problems.
 Another limitation of our study is that it was conducted with lay users.
 Whether similar results hold for the target users of such tools (domain experts) remains open.
-We suspect that domain experts will ask more complex questions than lay persons. \paragraph{Explanation Interface is also about UI} We used two explanation interfaces to compare high-level features: a chat-based interface against a more traditional GUI.
+We suspect that domain experts will ask more complex questions than lay persons, leveraging more complex capabilities of the LLM-based interface.
+The positive correlation between question usage and achieved utility in the \LLMBased\ group supports this hypothesis.

+\paragraph{Explanation Interface is also about UI} We used two explanation interfaces to compare high-level features: a chat-based interface against a more traditional GUI.
 However, more practical features, like the design of menus and buttons, the presence of visual elements, or other UX-related elements, also could have a significant impact.
 While we did not focus on this aspect, we used a pilot study to help design a good UI for both interfaces; the pilot study led us to include the question suggester, for example.
 Notably, many participants from both groups voluntarily commented after the study that they found the interaction enjoyable.